apollographql/apollo-kotlin/design-docs/Normalized cache pagination.md

 #### Pagination arguments

-The `@fieldPolicy` directive has a `paginationArgs` argument that can be used to specify the arguments that should be omitted from the field name.
+The `@fieldPolicy` directive has a `paginationArgs` argument that can be used to specify the arguments that should be omitted from the field key.

 Going back to the example above with `usersPage`: